How Many Eggs Does a Woman Have? And Other Awkward Questions You're Afraid to Ask

 If you were to ask any man, they would say the female anatomy is complicated.
 But it doesn't have to be.
 Here's a breakdown of the basics:

-Vagina: The vagina is a canal that joins the cervix (the lower part of the uterus) to the outside of the body.
+Vagina: The vagina is a canal that joins the cervix to the outside of the body.
 It also is known as the birth canal.

-Uterus (womb): The uterus is a hollow, pear-shaped organ that is the home to a developing fetus.
+Uterus (womb): The uterus is a hollow, pear-shaped organ.
+This is where a fetus will grow and develop.
 The uterus is divided into two parts: the cervix, which is the lower part that opens into the vagina, and the main body of the uterus, called the corpus.
-The corpus can quickly expand to hold a developing baby.
 A canal through the cervix allows sperm to enter and menstrual blood to exit.

 Ovaries: The ovaries are small, oval-shaped glands that are located on either side of the uterus.
 The ovaries produce eggs and hormones.

-Fallopian tubes: These are narrow tubes that are attached to the upper part of the uterus and serve as pathways for the ova (egg cells) to travel from the ovaries to the uterus.
+Fallopian tubes: These are narrow tubes that are attached to the upper part of the uterus.
+The fallopian tubes serve as pathways for the egg to travel from the ovaries to the uterus.
 Fertilization of an egg by a sperm normally occurs in the fallopian tubes.
 The fertilized egg then moves to the uterus, where it implants to the uterine lining.

 What Happens During the Menstrual Cycle